dimitri/pgloader/docs/ref/mssql.rst

 Example::

-  including only table names lile 'GlobalAccount' in schema 'dbo'
+  including only table names like 'GlobalAccount' in schema 'dbo'

 EXCLUDING TABLE NAMES LIKE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^